drb0r1s/ftw-hourly/README.md

 In this way, the logic related to payment can be **easily changed**.

 ## How can I get information about what has been added/changed in the code in this update?
+All important information related to the code in this update can be found in the comments starting with `drb0r1s:`.

 ## Author